-This week we spoke to FBA seller, Jeff Roth, from Scan on the Side about repricing, FBA and managing negative feedback.
+This week we spoke to FBA seller, Jeff Roth, about repricing, FBA and managing negative feedback.
 Check out the interview below which is well worth a read for new and experienced sellers alike.

 All about Repricing